reasonml/reasonml.github.io/docs/function.md

 addCoordinates(5, 6); /* which is x, which is y? */
 ```

-In OCaml/Reason, you can attach labels to an argument by prefixing the name with the `~` symbol:
+In OCaml/Reason, you can attach a label to an argument by prefixing the name with the `~` symbol:

 ```reason
 let addCoordinates = (~x, ~y) => {